E010

 - Power cycle: After cleaning, turn power ON and test operation by gently pressing the bumper while the mower is in test mode (if available).

-If E010 remains and the bumper is mechanically free, the bumper sensor assembly may need replacement.
+If E010 persists and the bumper is mechanically free, the bumper sensor assembly may require replacement.

 Advertisements